-Assessment of sustainability risks requires subjective judgement that may include consideration of third party data.
-At this stage, said data may be incomplete or inaccurate.
-Even when sustainability risks are identified, the Bank's views on the impact of sustainability risks may not always be aligned with the returns on the Bank's investments.
+Assessment of sustainability risks generally requires subjective judgments, which may include consideration of third party data that is incomplete or inaccurate.
+Even when identified, there can be no guarantee that the Bank will correctly assess the impact of sustainability risks on the returns of the Bank's investments.